 BiomX Inc. (individually, and together with its subsidiaries, BiomX Ltd. ("BiomX Israel"), RondinX Ltd. and Adaptive Phage Therapeutics LLC, ("APT"), the "Company" or "BiomX") was incorporated in 2017.
-The Company's shares of Common Stock and units are traded on the NYSE American under the symbols PHGE and PHGE.U, respectively.
-Certain warrants are currently quoted on OTC Pink under the symbol "PHGEW".
+The Company's shares of Common Stock are traded on the NYSE American under the symbol PHGE.
+The Company's units, consisting of one share of Common Stock and one warrant to purchase one-half of a share of Common Stock ("Units"), were traded on the NYSE American under the symbol PHGE.U until a mandatory unit separation of the units became effective on October 25, 2024.
+Certain warrants were quoted on OTC Pink under the symbol "PHGEW" and expired on October 28, 2024.